Analysis | The perfect distillation of 2021 politics is a banned-book controversy from 2013

 “It gave parents a say,” she explains.
 “The option to choose an alternative for my children.”

 It didn’t take long to dig up the incident to which Murphy was referring.
-In 2013, she objected to the inclusion of “Beloved” in a high school advanced-placement English class.
+In 2013, she objected to the inclusion of “Beloved” in a high school Advanced Placement English class.
 Her son, Blake Murphy, told The Washington Post at the time that he found the book “disgusting and gross.”

 “It was hard for me to handle,” he said.
 “I gave up on it.”